sedouri/fauxdom/README.md

    The module exports a single class named `DOM`.

-Download the [latest release](../../releases/latest) of the style you want.
+Download the [latest release](../../releases/latest) in the style you want.

 <a name="entities-variants"></a>`entities.zip` and `entities.module.zip` are also available to download if you want to be able to encode and decode the entire set of HTML entities as defined by the HTML 5 standard.
 Please see [the note about the standard set of entities](docs/DOM.md#standard-entities-note) if you intend to use the full set.